middlesphere/clj-terminal/README.md

 If you build an information security system then terminal interface should be implemented before any GUI interfaces and should be always available, cause under some circumstances the terminal may be the only interface available for access to security system.
-Internet of Things bring us tons of devices where terminal may be the most suitable way for interacting human <-> machine.
+Internet of Things bring us a tons of devices where terminal may be the most suitable way for interacting human <-> machine.

 ## About Lanterna